-To help answer the many inquiries we get on Shipping to the United States from Canada, we are pleased to provide this updated 2026 guide on US customs, USMCA/CUSMA free trade, and how to choose the right carrier.
+To help answer the many inquiries we get on shipping to the United States from Canada, here is our updated 2026 guide to US customs, USMCA / CUSMA free trade, and how to choose the right carrier.

-There is no "one size fits all" solution.
-The best option depends entirely on your volume, weight, and urgency.
+There is no one-size-fits-all solution.
+The best option depends on your volume, weight, and urgency.

 Best for: Individuals and low-volume e-commerce sending light parcels under 2 kg.